globalw/ragflow/docs/guides/configure_knowledge_base.md

 # Configure a knowledge base

-Knowledge base, hallucination-free chat, and file management are the three pillars of RAGFlow.
-RAGFlow's AI chats are based on knowledge bases.
-Each of RAGFlow's knowledge bases serves as a knowledge source, *parsing* files uploaded from your local machine and file references generated in **File Management** into the real 'knowledge' for future AI chats.
+Knowledge base, hallucination-free chat, and file management are the three pillars of Tessi ai..
+Tessi ai.'s AI chats are based on knowledge bases.
+Each of Tessi ai.'s knowledge bases serves as a knowledge source, *parsing* files uploaded from your local machine and file references generated in **File Management** into the real 'knowledge' for future AI chats.
 This guide demonstrates some basic usages of the knowledge base feature, covering the following topics:

 - Create a knowledge base
 - Configure a knowledge base